|Hunting Home||Contact Us||News||DNR Home|

 Q. I am a nonresident and only want to hunt bear, what licenses do I need?

-Nonresidents who plan to hunt only bear must purchase a nonresident bear hunting license Class EE ($162), a Bear Damage Stamp DS ($10), and a Conservation / Law Enforcement Stamp ($13).
+Nonresidents who plan to hunt only bear must purchase a nonresident bear hunting license Class EE ($162), a Bear Damage Stamp DS ($10), and a Conservation / Law Enforcement Stamp ($13), unless they hold a Class DT license.
 A Class I ($2) stamp is needed for hunting on a National Forest.
 To hunt other species a nonresident must have a Class E ($119) license and appropriate stamps.

 Q. What is the CS/LE Stamp?